-- Is the MAC service as understood by 802.1AC the same MAC service as understood by 802.3? - Does 802.3 specify how operation is differentiated when the client is the Convergence Function? - Does it specify that promiscuous receive mode is required? - Does it provide an alternative to the "MAC Service"? - Does it specify an alternative to MA\DATA.indication? - Does 802.3 specify how the MAC identifies the nature of the client so it can determine when to use promiscuous receive mode? - Is the Ethernet Convergence Function of 802.1AC consistent with IEEE Std 802.3? - It depends on MA\DATA.indication, but 802.3 seems to specify that MA\DATA.indication is not issued. - Should it specify promiscuous receive mode? - Should the IEEE 802 architecture be amended to clarify the nature of the MAC Service and how the upper (LLC-to-LLC MAC) Service is related to the lower (LLC-to-bridge) service supported in a LAN link? - Should the terminology distinguish the end-to-end MAC from the MAC link?
+- Is the MAC service as understood by 802.1AC the same MAC service as understood by 802.3? - Does 802.3 specify how operation is differentiated when the client is the Convergence Function? - Does it specify that promiscuous receive mode is required? - Does it provide an alternative to the "MAC Service"? - Does it specify an alternative to MA_DATA.indication? - Does 802.3 specify how the MAC identifies the nature of the client so it can determine when to use promiscuous receive mode? - Is the Ethernet Convergence Function of 802.1AC consistent with IEEE Std 802.3? - It depends on MA_DATA.indication, but 802.3 (§2.3) specifies that MA_DATA.indication is not issued to the relay. - Should it specify promiscuous receive mode? - Should the IEEE 802 architecture be amended to clarify the nature of the MAC Service and how the upper (LLC-to-LLC MAC) Service is related to the lower (LLC-to-bridge) service supported in a LAN link? - Should the terminology distinguish the end-to-end MAC from the MAC link? - Is there a need for better understanding and harmonization of the architecture and interfaces among IEEE 802 standards?